≡ Menu

 Which is why…

-We wanted to take a moment and discuss this breed so that if you ever get a chance to own one, not only will you know whether or not you’ll likely “mesh” well with one of these guys, you’ll also be able to answer some if not most of the questions you’ll likely be asked!
+We wanted to take a moment and discuss this breed so that if you ever get a chance to own one, not only will you know whether or not you’ll likely “mesh” well with one of these guys, but you’ll also be able to answer some if not most of the questions you’ll probably be asked!

 So, without further ado, let’s dive right in.